-Instead of buying “cage-free” eggs, why not buy “exploitation-free” eggs in the form of ground flaxseed?
+Instead of buying cage-free eggs, why not buy exploitation-free eggs in the form of ground flaxseed?
 1 tablespoon of ground flaxseed mixed with 3 tablespoons of water works perfectly as an egg substitute.
 Unlike eggs, ground flaxseeds have no cholesterol and provide an excellent dose of omega-3 fatty acids.
 Flaxseed frequently appears at the top of lists of healthiest foods, and using it as an egg subsitute is a great way to get it into your diet!
 Ground chia seeds also have an similar egg-y texture that lends itself well to baked goods like pizza crusts and pancakes.

 If you’re craving an omelette or scrambled eggs, you can combine chickpea flour, ground flaxseed or ground chia seeds, and some water, and heat over a skillet as you would eggs.
-Here is my favorite recipe for a scrambled chickpea omelette with onions and swiss chard.

-When a recipe calls for meat, I’ll usually use tempeh instead.
+In general, when a recipe calls for meat, I’ll usually use tempeh instead.
 Tempeh is a fermented form of soy, which is easier to digest than most other forms of soy, and can be marinated to taste however you want it to.
 Just make sure you steam it for 10-15 minutes before marinating it, because otherwise the flavor won’t permeate it as easily.

 Just as a head’s up for Luna & Larry’s and vegan ice cream in general, it can be really easy to get addicted to this stuff.
 So unless you have iron will and discipline, I suggest you buy it only as a treat for when you have guests.
 If I ever have a craving for something sweet and decadent, I’ll just have some vegan dark chocolate.
 There’s never any danger of me going overboard with that because low-glycemic dark chocolate can actually have the effect of curbing one’s appetite.